-Piracy & Armed Robbery in the Gulf of Guinea has been on the increase in recent years and this has become alarming.
+The increasing rise in piracy in the Gulf of Guinea has become alarming.
 Until recently, the concern about piracy has been the Gulf of Eden operated by Somalia pirates; however, piracy has witnessed a drastic shift to the Gulf of Guinea.
-Armed robbery against ships and cargo theft have also risen uncontrollably within Nigerian territorial and internal waters.
+Armed robbery against ships and cargo theft has also risen uncontrollably within Nigerian territorial and internal waters.
 These activities pose a serious threat to national, regional and global security and economy.

 This article discusses the SUPMOA 2019, notes some of the pitfalls and offers some recommendations.